GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: ACKNOWLEDGMENT

 \subsection{Data Preprocessing}

 We manually annotated each of the scenarios with goal locations, as can be seen in Figure \ref{fig:heckstrasse}.
 These included junction/roundabout exits and visible lane ends.
 We determined the ground truth goal of each vehicle by finding the first goal for which the trajectory passes within a defined distance (1.5m in the Heckstrasse example).
 Vehicle trajectories for which none of the predefined goals were reached, were discarded.
-For example, this included parked cars.

 To create training data and test data for GRIT, each trajectory was first trimmed up to the point where the goal was reached.
 Following this 11 evenly timed samples were taken from each trajectory.
 Each sample contained the state history of the vehicle of interest up to that point in time, along with the state history of other vehicles from the point at which the vehicle of interest was first observed.